Hacking-and-Coffee/hackingandcoffee-content/content/services.md

 # Contact Hacking & Coffee

-To learn more about our offerings, reach out to us via our [https://deaddrop.hackingand.coffee](Secure Messaging System) to discuss your needs.
+To learn more about our offerings, reach out to us via our [Secure Messaging System](https://deaddrop.hackingand.coffee)) to discuss your needs.
 Depending on the work required we may be able to furnish some sample reports.

 ~Hon1nbo,
 Proprietor, Hacking & Coffee LLC